resbaz/hpc/tutorial_1.rst

 Tutorials are boring if they don't start straight away.
 How do you use HPC?

-1. Write a shell (bash, sh, tcsh, csh or ksh) script
+1. Write a shell (bash, sh, tcsh, csh or ksh) script that manages your program
 2. Send it to the job queueing system.

 Obviously there is more to it than that, so let's start with the minimal